 - 1. Students must attend SI sessions outside of class.
 Students will have several times to choose from throughout the week. - 2.
 Students must attend 7 SI sessions throughout the semester.
 These 7 sessions must be attended on 7 different weeks. - 3.
-Students will get an initialed card as attendance of SI.
-Students will give this card to the instructor the next class period. - 4.
-Cards that are 2 class periods late will not be accepted. - 5.
-Not having a card will mean students will not be counted present. - 6.
-Students who arrive 5 minutes late or leave 5 minutes early will not be counted present. - 7.
+Students who arrive 5 minutes late or leave 5 minutes early will not be counted present. - 4.
 Students who do not participate, are disruptive, are disrespectful, or cause problems will not be allowed to attend SI.
 These students will receive 0s for the remaining SI grades and will be ineligible to make these grades up.